Sign In to see current Signals.

 A short-term downtrend had started on April 17, 2018 at 78.74 and reached 75.49 on June 5, 2018.
 FXC lost 3.25 points, or 4.13%, in 49 days.
 Price is near the Fibonacci 23.6% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Daily Technical Indicators: [See FXC daily technical indicators chart]

-The daily MACD line is above its signal line since March 20, 2018.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current short-term uptrend is strong.
+The daily MACD line is below its signal line since May 23, 2018.
+This is an indication that the short-term trend is down.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term downtrend is getting weak.

 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.

 The price is close to the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.